thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 <img class="ui fluid image"  src="https://github.com/thongekchakrit/covid19-forex-airquality-an-analysis/blob/master/images/fig17_p2.png">

-**3.4.3.
-The relationship between the number of confirmed cases and AQI and PM2.5**
+**The relationship between the number of confirmed cases and AQI and PM2.5**

 - There was no correlation between Malaysia AQI concentration and Malaysia number of confirmed COVID-19 cases.
 - There was a strong positive correlation between China AQI concentration and PM2.5 concentration.